-The most important (and underrated) part in raising a dog?
+What is the most important (and underrated) part of raising a dog?
 Puppy socialization.
-Whether you do right or wrong by your puppy can make or break so many behaviors for the rest of their life.
+Whether you do right or wrong by your puppy can make or break many behaviors for the rest of their life.

 It’s one of the most important (and underestimated) parts of raising a dog.
-The right (or wrong) socialization can make or break so many behaviors for their lives.
+The right (or wrong) socialization can make or break so many behaviors in their lives.

 How do you know when a pup needs to be introduced to other dogs?
 Introducing your new dog into the world can be tough, but we have the advice to help.